Our Trustees are:

 John has been a self-employed organic market gardener since 1991, running a box scheme for the greater Belfast area.
 Previously, John worked as a farm manager at the Ulster Folk and Transport Museum and as a gardener with the Camphill Communities of Ireland.
 He is the director and current chairman of the Organic Centre in Leitrim, Republic of Ireland and grower representative on the Northern Ireland Organic Action Plan Group.
 John is the devolved nations' member for Northern Ireland.

 Orna joined the Soil Association in 1990, and became more involved when she bought a small organic farm in 2001.
 Having had a 20 year career in business consulting, she started advising Council members on how to deal more effectively with the business community, and was co-opted to Council in 2002.
 In 2004, she became vice chair; she also served as chair of Soil Association Certification Limited in 2005 and 2006.
-She is a non-executive director of a number of public and private companies and is the current chair of the Council (2007).
+She is a non-executive director of a number of public and private companies and was the chair of the Council 2007-2013.

-Dennis Overton (Vice Chair)
+Dennis Overton (Chair)

 Dr Gabriel Scally